MAKEUP PRODUCTS (NON-PERMANENT)

 32836

-Though many chemicals in cosmetics pose minimal or no danger, some are linked to significant medical conditions, including developmental delays and cancer.
-Chemicals in cosmetics get into the body through inhalation, the skin, and ingestion, and cause the same risks as food chemicals, per this site.
+Although the majority of chemicals in cosmetics present minimal or zero risk, several have been linked to significant health problems, such as cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics get into the body through inhalation, ingestion, and the skin, and pose the same problems as food chemicals, per this site.

-Chemicals associated with cancer can be found in food and lots of other common products.
-Yet, no type of consumer products is accountable to less government inspection than cosmetics and other personal care products, including Call Me Maybe.
-Although many of the contaminants and chemicals in cosmetics very likely pose minimal risk, your exposure to some is associated with substantial health disorders, such as cancer.
+Chemicals and contaminants linked to cancer can be found in food and many other commonly used goods.
+Still, no classification of consumer goods is accountable to less government oversight than cosmetics and other personal care products, including Call Me Maybe.
+Although most of the chemicals in cosmetics very likely present little risk, your exposure to some has been linked to significant health disorders, such as cancer.